The Weird, Wild, Wonderful Liberace

 To this day Liberace's astounding success seems puzzling.
 Why would middle-aged, midwestern family gals, generally an extremely sensible group, swoon like schoolgirls at the sight of an outrageous piano-playing borderline drag queen?
 The mystery deepens when you consider that he maintained superstar status for almost four decades.
 Maybe he brought out the maternal instincts of these women with his sweetness, gentle humor, and sentimental nature.

 Liberace's appeal couldn't have been related to his talent.
-He wasn't admired for his singing, songwriting, or acting; his piano playing was ridiculous; and he didn't sell nearly as many albums as other famous musicians.
+He wasn't admired for his singing, songwriting, or acting; his piano playing was ridiculous (although he clearly knows his way around a keyboard); and he didn't sell nearly as many albums as other famous musicians.
 "I'm no good," he once admitted.
 "I've just got guts."

 Maybe the secret of his success had something to do with the fantasy world he created on stage.
 In that world everything was romantic and fun and silly, no expense was spared for the finest things, and, most importantly, the dirty, ugly aspects of everyday life did not intrude.
 Only the style, the frilly expensive clothing, the piano fills, the candelabra, and the corny sentiment had any meaning.
 His female fans, perhaps longing for an escape from the everyday humdrum, bought into this dreamland wholeheartedly.